VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 13 nodeStates, edgeStates, actionStates during order handling](./assets/Figure13.png)
 >Figure 13 nodeStates, edgeStates, actionStates during order handling

+#### Corridors

+The corridor attribute of an edge leads to two different types of nodes inside inside an order: *goal nodes* and *way nodes*.

+- A *goal node* contains actions and therefore the shuttle has to reach this nodes precisely.
+The fleet management can define via the `allowedDeviationXY` and `allowedDeviationTheta` how precisely the node has to be reached.
+If no deviation is defined no deviation is allowed (no deviation means within the normal tolerance of the AGV manufacturer).
+- A *way node* contains no actions and therefore the shuttle may pass this node not precisely.
+The node attributes  `allowedDeviationXY` and `allowedDeviationTheta`  have no effect.
+*(Remarks: Consulting  `allowedDeviationXY` and `allowedDeviationTheta` to detect whether a way point is passed or not makes it difficult to define a correct ridable order and not defeating the reason using the corridor attribute.
+While the corridor attribute covers the whole vehicle contour an allowed deviation refers to the reference point of the vehicle.
+This makes it not trivial to define right deviation range according to the given corridor polygon or vice versa.
+Way points should be used defining the navigation area together with the corridor attribute and traffic control.)*

+An AGV on an edge with a corridor attribute shall determine the current edge by calculating the perpendicular distance to each edge of the current base.
+The edge with the shortest distance is the current edge.
+All nodes and edges with lower sequence numbers count as passed.

+An AGV coming from an edge without a corridor attribute is not allowed to use the corridor of a subsequent edge until the current edge is released.

+An AGV coming from an edge with a corridor attribute followed by an edge without a corridor attribute shall be driving on the subsequent edge when leaving the corridor polygon.

+A decision point is reached when vehicle reaches the orthogonal line which is going through the decision point.

 ### <a name="Br"></a> 6.10.3 Base request